White Tea and Caffeine - Myths and Reality

 In the case of blends like these, the caffeine content is typically influenced more by the relative portion of tea used than anything else, since companies selling different flavored teas often use the same white tea as a base.

 Usually it is only larger companies that have the resources to undertake and publish measurements of caffeine levels in specific teas.
-Camellia sinensis tea house is a notable exception; they published the results of a study of many of their teas; this study found that their bai mu dan (white peony) contained 39mg of caffeine per cup, but they did not measure the caffeine levels of any other teas.
+Camellia sinensis tea house is a notable exception; they published the results of a study of many of their teas; this study found that their bai mu dan (white peony) contained 39mg of caffeine per cup, but they did not measure the caffeine levels of any other white teas.

 Other companies working to dispel mythsPearl Fine Teas has published a blog post about white tea and caffeine that presents similar information and cites more accurate sources.
 Canton Tea Co also tackled a number of myths about white tea and caffeine in their post Tea and Caffeine: Myth and Truth.
 Adagio Teas also puts forth accurate info in Caffeine in Tea, noting "Black, Oolong, Green and White tea leaves themselves have surprisingly similar caffeine content" and citing silver needle white tea as being among teas higher in caffeine.

 One of the earliest studies published by a company that sells tea was done by Elmwood Inn Fine Teas, a wholesaler, and is shown on their story Too Easy to be True: De-bunking the At-Home Decaffeination Myth.
 This page cites early work by Nigel Melican of Teacraft, who was active debunking myths back before many others had tackled this issue.
 Nigel Melican's work provided much of the inspiration behind RateTea's main article on tea and caffeine with the original work Caffeine and Tea: Myth and Reality, published on the CHA DAO blog.